Goldenbeasty/Goldenbeasty/README.md

 ### Hi 👋

-Somewhat good at Python and C++ for arduino
+Somewhat good at Python and C++ for Arduino

 Not so good at yet Javascript, HTML, Shell?